 The above comparison doesn’t show the fuel listed in the US version, because the US version’s picture is taken from a nonfinal version that hadn’t yet added that mechanic.
 (While many betas and development builds of this game can be found, final releases are very difficult to get ahold of.)
 But otherwise, the visual differences are clear.

 Final Legacy was developed for both the Atari 5200 console and Atari 800 computer, but the 5200 version went unreleased, while the 800 computer version was released in 1984, a year after the great video game crash.

 There was also a port done by Paradox to the Atari ST computer in 1988.
-This version has a few differences, such as endlessly playing the game’s rather short theme song throughout all of gameplay, having a very poor framerate during the ship-to-ship combat segments, and missing details like the birds in the sky during the ship-to-ship combat.
-However, it also added some visual details.
+This version has a few differences, such as endlessly playing a shortened version of the game’s already short theme song throughout all of gameplay, having an awful framerate during the ship-to-ship combat segments, while missing details like the birds in the sky.
+However, it also added some sound effects and visual details.
 For instance, during sea-to-air combat, instead of taking place in a black void, the missiles are being shot out of the sky over a mountain range.